c64cryptoboy/ChiptuneSAK/docs/chirp.md

 When composers divide beats by powers of two (whole note into halves, quarters, 8ths, etc.), there are note types to express these subdivisions.
 When a beat is divided into three equals parts, there is no note type to express a 0.33333333 subdivision.
 In music notation, triplets often come to the rescue, which map three equal durations to the duration of either one or two notes.
 In the 8-bit tracker world, composers simply choose a number of duration rows that when divided by 3 yield integer solutions (e.g., a fast tempo using 24 rows for a quarter note can turn into three groups of 8 rows).
 There are sheet music analogs to this practice which can use standard note durations to express divisions of three.
 The simplest is to use a 3/4 (or 3/8) time signature.
 But when unwanted triplets still occur, a "compound" meter (e.g. 6/8, 9/8, 12/8) can be used.
 The fundamental beat in compound meters is dotted (note value + a half of the note's value), allowing clean divisions by three.
 In compound meters, the metronome markings will usually show a dotted note = to a beat count per minute.

-chiptunesSAK preserves tempo across various transformations and music formats.
+ChiptuneSAK preserves tempo across various transformations and music formats.
 Like MIDI, chirp understands tempos in terms of quarter notes per minute (QPM).
-Many music input formats explicitly represent tempos and time signatures (i.e., midi and MusicXML), and chiptunesSAK will internally convert and store this information as QPM.
+Many music input formats explicitly represent tempos and time signatures (i.e., midi and MusicXML), and ChiptuneSAK will internally convert and store this information as QPM.
 This simplifies the concept of tempo by expressing it in terms of a consistent note type.
 Examples:

 * a 3/8 meter with metronome mark "eighth note = 120" becomes QPM = 60
 * a 6/8 meter with metronome mark "dotted quarter = 40" becomes QPM = 60